Table of contents

 Data from Gartner show that 60% of organizations work with more than 1,000 third parties.
 Although companies must have various strong relationships with IT vendors to support their IT teams, it can also bring concerns regarding risk management and data security issues.

 While there are strategies for effective vendor management, not all companies have them in place.
 Research from ISG states that 92% of Forbes Global 2000 companies use IT outsourcing, but only a few have an IT vendor management strategy.
+Vendor management efforts can become particularly challenging when decentralized across different departments, leading to inconsistent policies and fragmented communication.

 Ineffective contract process